microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-unlock.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Unlock a [fileStorageContainer](../resources/filestoragecontainer.md) by updating the [lockState](../resources/siteLockState.md).
-This method can only update the lockState to `unlocked`.
+Unlock a [fileStorageContainer](../resources/filestoragecontainer.md) by updating the [lockState](../resources/enums.md#siteLockState-values).
 Only members in the `owner` role can call this method.

 ## Permissions